gr0uch/simulacra/README.md

 ## Caveats

-The DOM will update if there is an assignment on the object, since it uses a property setter under the hood.
-This means that using the `delete` keyword will not trigger a DOM update.
-Assignment on an array at an index will not update the DOM, the array needs to be assigned to the bound object.
-Also, arrays need to be assigned after a mutation, even if it is mutated in place.
-However, array mutation is a missing feature that should be implemented, which will bring some performance improvements over assigning the array.
+The `delete` keyword will not trigger a DOM update, due to lack of reflection on this keyword.

 The bound data object may not contain any getters & setters of its own, since they will be overridden by Simulacra.js.